dailybruin/the-stack/_posts/2021-02-23-prof-donations.md

 ---
-title: "Put Your Money Where Your Politics Are: Professors’ Political Donations"
+title: "Put your money where your politics are: professors’ political donations"
 teaser: How do UCLA professors' political donations stack up against USC and UC Berkeley?

 authors: